Foreign interventions by the United States: Post-colonial

 The early decades of the 20th century saw a number of interventions in Latin America by the U.S. government often justified under the Roosevelt Corollary to the Monroe Doctrine.
 President William Howard Taft viewed Dollar diplomacy as a way for American corporations to benefit while assisting in the national security goal of preventing European powers from filling any possible financial power vacuum.
+The Small Wars Manual outlined the role U.S. Marines served as an expeditionary force to project power and police countries in the U.S.'s sphere of influence.
+Marines were often deployed to safeguard customs revenues which were the cause of local civil wars.